AlvinaC/ThreadPoolExecutor/README.md

 # ThreadPoolExecutor
-Demonstrates use of ThreadpoolExecutors , Dagger , Retrofit , Service
+Demonstrates use of ThreadpoolExecutors , Dagger , Retrofit ,Foreground Service

 Scenario